So you’ve finally decided that you wanted to become a yoga instructor and now you’re searching for a yoga teacher

 As well as being flexible, they’re generous too.
 Most of the online courses throw in lifetime access to resources, which is great!

 You get to be in the comfort of your own home on video calls and study and practice according to your schedule.
 The flexibility sounds amazing, I’ve gotta say.

-Despite what some people might have you believe, you’re not going to become rich teaching yoga.
+Despite what some people might have you believe, you’re probably not going to become rich teaching yoga.
 Your life will be rich and abundant in many other ways.